 On the other side, if your dead lift is 600 pounds, then a 200-pound person can be moved with relative ease because it only requires 33 percent of your maximal strength.

 Statistics show that most firefighters' physical injuries involve the lower back, knees and shoulders.
 This is where strength training takes a specific route to bring up strength and decrease injury.

 Lower-back injuries often come from lifting heavy patients.
 Any firefighter who has run ambulance calls has come across residents who weigh between 300 and 500 pounds, or more in rare cases.
 Obviously, firefighters need to be strong enough for that type of duty.

 Injuries occur here due to weak lower back muscles, little-to-no hamstring strength and improper technique while performing a task.
 The first issue is to bring up the lagging muscle groups, then teach form in order to be mechanically sound.

-Reverse hyper extensions – This builds important lower erectors and glutes while tractioning the lower back.
+- Reverse hyper extension – This builds important lower erectors and glutes while tractioning the lower back.

 Pain and injury occurs here due to weak hamstrings, hips, vastus medialus muscles and improper form.
 Once the hamstrings get stronger, knee pain and injury decreases.

-Glute ham raises – This builds the hamstring in a functional environment.
+- Glute ham raise – This builds the hamstring in a functional environment.

-Straight leg deadlifts – This strengthens the hamstrings in a way they will be required to work.
+- Straight leg deadlift – This strengthens the hamstrings in a way they will be required to work.